Electric Citizen

-Electric Citizen are an American rock band from Cincinnati, Ohio formed in 2012.
-The group's current lineup consists of Laura Busse (lead vocals), Ross Dolan (guitar), Nick Vogelpohl (bass), and Nate Wagner (drums).
+Electric Citizen are an American rock band from Cincinnati, Ohio, formed in 2012.
+The group's lineup consists of Laura Dolan (vocals), Ross Dolan (guitar), Nick Vogelpohl (bass, keyboards), and Nate Wagner (drums).

 History

 Formation and Sateen (2012–2015)

-Vogelpohl and Wagner had previously performed in the indie rock band the Lions Rampant before moving in 2012 to Cincinnati, where they met Ross Dolan and his wife Laura Busse.
-Together the four formed Electric Citizen, named after the Edgar Broughton Band song, "Death of an Electric Citizen".
-Yusef Quotah initially joined the group on keyboards, but lost interest within a few months of his involvement for reasons uncertain.
+Ross Dolan and Laura Busse first met in high school and later married after Ross had returned from serving in the United States Air Force during the Iraq War.
+They first performed together in a band called Leopard Messiah before joining forces in 2012 with bassist Nick Vogelpohl and drummer Nate Wagner of the indie rock band the Lions Rampant.
+The name of the band comes from the Edgar Broughton Band song, "Death of an Electric Citizen".
+Yusef Quotah initially joined the group on keyboards, though lost interest within a few months of his involvement due to a lack of interest in touring.
 On September 21, 2013, the group performed at Doomslang Festival in Lexington, Kentucky.

 The group would eventually be signed to RidingEasy Records, releasing their debut album, Sateen, on June 1, 2014.
 To promote the album, a music video for the track "Light Years Beyond" was produced and released on RidingEasy's YouTube channel.
-The group toured following the album's release, performing alongside such acts as Haunted Leather, The Budos Band and Fu Manchu.
+The group toured following the album's release, performing alongside such acts as Wolfmother, The Budos Band and Fu Manchu.
 In the spring of 2015 the group toured California as a lead-up to their performance at Psycho California in Santa Ana on May 25, 2015.
-Shortly afterward, Vogelpohl left the group, and Randy Proctor was brought in as the new bassist.
+Shortly afterward, Vogelpohl temporarily left the group, and Randy Proctor was brought in as the new bassist.
 The group then embarked on two national tours with Pentagram.

-Higher Time and Helltown (2016–Present)
+Higher Time and Helltown (2016–2019)

 The group's second album, Higher Time, was released on May 13, 2016.
 The album was recorded at Mt.
 Saturn Studios in Cincinnati and was produced by former member of The Greenhornes Brian Olive.
 Throughout 2016, Electric Citizen would embark on two tours of Europe, their first performances overseas.
 The group first appeared with Wolfmother, before touring with Horisont in the fall of 2016, a tour which culminated in their performance at Desertfest Belgium in Antwerp.
 The group then toured in February 2017 with The Crazy World of Arthur Brown before beginning work on their next record.
 During this period, Vogelpohl returned to the group on bass for another national tour.

 The group's third album, Helltown, was released on September 28, 2018.
 A music video for the track "Hide it in the Night" was released to promote the album.
 The group subsequently toured with Monster Magnet before appearing at Psycho Smokeout Los Angeles on April 20, 2019.
 The group then made a headlining tour of Europe in May 2019, making appearances at Desertfest in Berlin and London.
 On August 16, 2019, the group appeared at Psycho Las Vegas.